 Downloading a private release asset from GitHub given only its name and tag requires a complicated series of interactions with the GitHub API.
 This blog post explains how to write two repository rules which make dealing with private release assets in Bazel easy.

-Read more...bazel
+Read more...Bazel

 A quick tip on how to execute multiple run commands in parallel.